strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 **CAT** - If you would like to take a look at the file you just wrote to, type `cat file2`.

 ### Working With Directories
-_cd_ is the command used to change directories.
+**CD** is the command used to change directories.
 It takes one parameter - the absolute or relative filepath you would like to move to (_cd_ with no parameters takes you to your home directory).

 Navigate to your home directory (typically /bin/bash/user) `cd ~`